romasan/node-rtmp-stream/README.md

 - [x] replace Bar panel to App
 - [ ] offline indicator
 - [ ] add react router and make SPA
+- [ ] play button in center of timelapse canvas

 # page with infinity map